- Eat Where Elvis Ate! The Dogs Are Extraordinary! - April 5, 2020

-Ellas Bates was born in McComb, Mississippi in 1928.
+Ellas B. McDaniel was born Ellas Bates in McComb, Mississippi in 1928.
 He didn’t exactly have an easy childhood and was eventually adopted by his mother’s cousin, Gussie McDaniel.
 In 1934, the McDaniel’s moved to the South Side of Chicago where Ellas changed his name to Ellas B. McDaniel.
 He was active in Chicago’s Ebenezer Baptist Church, where he learned the trombone and violin.

-Ellas would prove Sullivan wrong.
-Within five years, Ellas had recorded eleven full-length albums and had multiple hit singles.
+Ellas would soon prove Sullivan wrong.
+Over the next five years, Ellas recorded eleven full-length albums from which he had multiple hit singles.

 Are you still wondering — who is Ellas B. McDaniel?

 Nobody’s really sure when Ellas moved to Washington D.C. and set up a recording studio in the basement of his home.
-It had to be 1957 or ’58.
-We know this because Marvin Gaye was working for Ellas as his valet and it was this little basement recording studio that Ellas co-wrote and produced Marvin’s first record.
+It had to be sometime around 1957 or ’58.
+We know this because Marvin Gaye was working for Ellas as his personal valet.
+It was here, in the basement of his home, where Ellas had setup a little recording studio, that he co-wrote and produced Marvin’s first record.

 Ellas influenced, recorded, and played with a range of talented musicians, including; The Grateful Dead, Tom Petty, The Everly Brothers, Little Richard, the Rolling Stones, George Thorogood, Chuck Berry, Buddy Holley, Bob Seger, The Clash, the Yardbirds, Eric Clapton, the Beatles and so many more.

-In 1971, Ellas moved to New Mexico where he served as a volunteer deputy sheriff, donating three highway-patrol cars while working there.
+In 1971, Ellas moved to New Mexico where he served as a volunteer deputy sheriff, and as strange as it might sound, he donated three highway-patrol cars while working there.